Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in San Marino was undertaken in 2021.
-According to that Evaluation, San Marino was deemed Compliant for 18 and Largely Compliant for 17 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 1 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in San Marino was undertaken in 2024.
+According to that Evaluation, San Marino was deemed Compliant for 18 and Largely Compliant for 18 of the FATF 40 Recommendations.
+It remains Highly Effective for 1 and Substantially Effective for 4 of the Effectiveness ratings.

 Sanctions